If You’re Looking for Alternatives to Root Canal, Start Here

 A dentist can inject ozone gas near the end of the root of the tooth to reduce bacteria in the area.
 This procedure won’t eliminate all the bacteria, and may have to be repeated often, but it may help reduce inflammation for a period of time.

 If the tooth is already dead, the root canal area can be filled with calcium hydroxide as a temporary filling material, which will also keep the bacteria at bay for a period of time.
-Neither treatment is permanent, but may buy you some time.
+Neither treatment is permanent, but either one can buy you some time.

 What should I do if I’ve already had a root canal treatment?